UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_05.md

 model to split our data into a `train` and a `test` set so we can see how well the model performs on data it has not seen.

-We’ve also talked about hyperparameters.
+We’ve also talked about hyperparameter tuning.

+We do not want to use the test set for this because in that case it will no longer truly be “unseen data”.

-Sometimes it’s a good idea to have a separate data for tuning the hyperparameters of a model so that we obtain a model that generalizes in the best possible way.
+It’s a good idea to have separate data for tuning the hyperparameters of a model that is not the test test so that we obtain a model that generalizes in the best possible way.

-This data is called the ***validation*** set.
+This additional data split is called the ***validation*** set.

+So we actually want to split our dataset into 3 splits: train, validation, and test.

+We can use the validation data for model tuning (e.g. selecting hyperparameters) and the test data for a final, “pure” model assessment.

 ---